MarkBelleza/Classification-Machine-Learning-Models/README.md

 # Classification-methods
 We utilized 5 different classification methods to analyze and predict a dataset whether an individual's income exceeds $50,000 annually.
+Also analyzed which feature(s) hold the most importance in the dataset.

 Classifiers used:
   - Decision Tree